Tamara Evans Goff, Knitter.

 I have attended and hosted knitting groups, founded the Flowertown Knitting Guild, knit for various charities and conducted free knitting demos at fairs and similar events.

-I am all over the web, all as KnitOasis: Ravelry, Twitter, Instagram, Pinterest, Facebook and Tumblr.
-If a new social media site pops up, I may have to quit sleeping altogether.
+I am all over the web, all as KnitOasis: Ravelry, Twitter, Instagram, Pinterest, and Facebook.

 In October 2013, I took the plunge into the deep deep waters of knitwear design, when after years of wading in the shallow end by writing patterns for classes, I sold two designs to Red Heart, one of the largest yarn companies in North America.
 In June 2014, two more patterns were purchased by an up and coming luxury yarn company, LYDIA Yarn.